 Delegate high-value, low-skill tasks to a virtual assistant

-Outsource high-value, low-skill tasks to a virtual assistant.
+Outsource high-value, low-skill functions to a virtual assistant.

-Once you have your goals in place and have defined the problem or challenge at hand, it’s time to delegate!
+Once you have your goals and have defined the problem or challenge, it’s time to delegate!
 To find a virtual assistant who fits your needs and budget, look at sites such as Aristo Sourcing.
 This reliable company can help you source the best assistant for the tasks you need help with.
 Once you’ve found someone who seems right for the job—whether it’s writing a blog post or ordering groceries—you can begin delegating tasks.
-It is wise to create an account on the service they use, sharing their offer with them via email or messaging app (e.g. WhatsApp).
+It is wise to create an account on their service, sharing their offer with them via email or messaging app (e.g., WhatsApp).

-It’s also important to check for quality and consistency.
-A good freelancer will understand the importance of producing a quality product or service.
+It’s also essential to check for quality and consistency.
+A good freelancer will understand the importance of producing a quality product or service, especially customer service.
 If not, it’s time to move on.

-You should know exactly what the person is doing.
-This means that you must have clear instructions and guidelines in place, but also regular communication with the assistant (via email or chat) throughout their workday.
-This way you can ensure the work is going as planned.
+You should know precisely what the person is doing.
+You must have clear instructions and guidelines and regular communication with the assistant (via email or chat) throughout their workday.
+This way, you can ensure the work is going as planned.

-It’s crucial that you understand how long each task will take.
-While certain tasks may seem an easy task for a skilled professional, there are still variables involved: unexpected changes in direction from your end or theirs: lost files, technical glitches, etc., all of which can slow progress significantly (and even cause delays).
+You must understand how long each task will take.
+While specific charges may seem easy for a skilled professional, there are still variables involved: unexpected changes in direction from your end or theirs, lost files, technical glitches, etc., all of which can slow progress significantly (and even cause delays).

 Maintain quality and consistency in outsourced work